 The drug war has produced profoundly unequal outcomes across racial groups.
 We need to end discriminatory policies that target people of color.

-Many victims of the drug war are women and LGBTQIA+ people.
-Drug laws disproportionately punish and neglect the needs of these communities.
+Drug laws disproportionately punish and neglect the needs of LGBTQIA+ communities.
 We must push for policies that respond to their particular needs.